 Raksha Nagaraj

 Raksha is the founder of Bengaluru Prayana and a fourth-generation Bangalorean.
-A native of the city, she’s a globe-trotter who has visited over 55 countries.
-She also runs Solopassport, where she documents her solo female travel experiences.
-She splits her time between Bengaluru and Sydney, always chasing stories and building connections.
+Deeply rooted in the city, she also brings a global perspective, having travelled to over 55 countries across seven continents.
+She runs Solopassport, where she documents her solo female travel journeys and cultural explorations.
+Splitting her time between Bengaluru and Sydney, Raksha continues to follow stories, both at home and around the world, while building communities through shared experiences and thoughtful storytelling.

 Suyash Kumar